 How will this improve lives?

 This project will produce a comprehensive report of experiences.
-It will suggest changes to services that will improve the experience of expectant and new mothers.
-We will work with the researcher to make sure the NHS and Government recognise this information and make steps to improve the support given to autistic women in maternity services.
-If we have healthier, happier mothers, we can build a better society.
+It will suggest changes to services that will improve the experience of expectant and new mothers and birthing people.
+We will work with the researcher to make sure the NHS and Government recognise this information and make steps to improve the support given to autistic people using maternity services.
+If we have healthier, happier parents, we can build a better society.

 This is a Charles Sharland Autistic Grant Scheme Award, supported by businessman and autism philanthropist Charles Sharland.